The wealth of King Matthias

 We will talk about taxes, copper and salt, silver and gold.

 Did you know that the Kingdom of Hungary provided Europe with 75% of mined salt before the Battle of Mohács in 1526?

 The source of gold and silver: the Mining Towns

-Although there were rich mines in Transylvania as well, the Mining Towns’ District of Upper Hungary (now it is in Slovakia) was the critical area which was later the primary target of Ottoman raids.
+Although there were rich mines in Transylvania as well, the Mining Towns’ District of Upper Hungary (now it is in Slovakia) was the critical area that was later the primary target of Ottoman raids.
 It is no wonder because those mines provided so much riches that later, from the Fuggers to the Habsburgs everybody needed them.
-Some people say, Hungary was lost because the Fuggers needed these mines quite badly.
-Their gold, silver and copper mines provided an innumerable amount of resources to Europe.
+Some people say Hungary was lost because the Fuggers needed these mines quite badly.
+Their gold, silver, and copper mines provided an innumerable amount of resources to Europe.

 The meat of the country: the Hungarian Grey Cattle business

 The huge grey cattle business in the 16th-17th century had its roots reaching back to the time of King Matthias.
 Matthias was trading with Venice and Vienna, selling them cattle and keeping the profit for himself.
 Soon, the main income of the Austrian Estates around Vienna has become the profit from the cattle trade from Hungary.
 Fifty-four years later of the death of King Matthias, the town of Vienna and many settlements from its proximity wrote a letter to King Ferdinand I on 8 December 1543 whereas they were pleading for maintaining the right to trade with the Hungarian cattle, saying they all would go bankrupt if they stopped this business so much that they would not be able to pay in their taxes to the king without the Hungarian cattle trade.